mtuopensource/Script-Central/CreateRepo/README.md

-# Script-Central
+# CreateRepo
-A repository of helpful scripts
+This script creates a new GitHub repository and clones it onto your own machine.

 ### Configure your secrets.txt
 For any scripts that interface with the GitHub API, you will need to create a personal token